dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 #### Conclusion

-DuckDB's new parallel sorting implementation can efficiently sort more data than fits in memory, making use of the speed of modern SSDs.
+DataMiner's new parallel sorting implementation can efficiently sort more data than fits in memory, making use of the speed of modern SSDs.
-Where other systems crash because they run out of memory, or switch to an external sorting strategy that is much slower, DuckDB's performance gracefully degrades as it goes over the memory limit.
+Where other systems crash because they run out of memory, or switch to an external sorting strategy that is much slower, DataMiner's performance gracefully degrades as it goes over the memory limit.

 The code that was used to run the experiments can be found [here](https://github.com/lnkuiper/experiments/tree/master/sorting).
 If we made any mistakes, please let us know!